Feyenoord: Ronald Koeman era: revival with youth players

+End of 18 year title drought

-The 2016–17 season started perfectly, as the first nine league matches were won, and Feyenoord beat Manchester United F.C.
-1–0 in the Europe League.
-That was with a little help from the referee as Nicolai Jørgensen, who gave the assist, was clearly offside.
+The 2016–17 season started positively, as the first nine league matches were won, and Feyenoord beat Manchester United F.C.
+1–0 in the Europa League.
 This match, and all of Feyenoord's European home games were played in only a half-full stadium.
-These measurements were taken to avoid new penalties from the UEFA.
+These measures were taken to avoid new penalties from the UEFA.
 In that same week reigning Dutch champions PSV were beaten, 0–1.
 The first loss of points was against Ajax on 23 October 2016.
 The final score was 1–1 after goals of Kasper Dolberg and Dirk Kuyt.
 A week later another draw followed against SC Heerenveen.
 On 6 November, a weakened team lost for the first time that season; relegation candidate Go Ahead Eagles won 1–0.
 In the European campaign Feyenoord struggled, and after losses to Manchester United (4–0) and Fenerbahçe (0–1) the European adventure ended.
 In the Eredivisie the team booked big victories, such as a 6–1 defeat against Sparta and 0–4 against AZ.
 With a 5-point lead to second place Ajax, Feyenoord ended the year at the top of the league table.